cdoublev/css/doc/parse/README.md

 **Note:** a good convention is to only use `constructorArgs` when creating *constructed* object.

 *Create a CSS style sheet* includes *add a CSS style sheet*, which would be better run outside of `CSSStyleSheet.constructor()`, to separate concerns but also because *remove a CSS style sheet* exists.
-There is no corresponding interface to remove a `CSSStyleSheet` in which *remove a CSS style sheet* could be implemented, and the latter should update a property of the document or shadow root that is read-only.
+There is no corresponding interface to remove a `CSSStyleSheet` in which *remove a CSS style sheet* could be implemented, and the latter must update a property of the document or shadow root that is read-only.

 It would be inconsistent to implement *create a CSS style sheet* inside `CSSStyleSheet` but implement *remove a CSS style sheet* outside.
-Instead, *create an `<interface>` object* should be implemented where it needs to run, and only state properties are initialized in the constructor of the interface.
+Instead, *create an `<interface>` object* must be implemented where it needs to run, and only state properties are initialized in the constructor of the interface.

 If `globalObject` (`Document` or `ShadowRoot`) could be assumed as an instance of a wrapper class generated by `webidl2js`, then it could be converted to an instance of the implementation class, its read-only property could be updated, and *remove a CSS style sheet* could be implemented in a utility function (see below).
 But this would make the implementation brittle because it would be coupled to the use of `webidl2js` and to the name of the property in the implementation class of `Document` or `ShadowRoot`.